Codecademy/docs/content/swiftui/concepts/viewmodifier/viewmodifier.md

   - 'paths/build-ios-apps-with-swiftui'
 ---

-In [SwiftUI](https://www.codecademy.com/resources/docs/swiftui), a **`ViewModifier`** is a protocol that can be called on a particular [view](https://www.codecademy.com/resources/docs/swiftui/views).
-Modifier methods adhere to the protocol and return a new, altered `View`, that will replace the originally created `View`.
+A **`ViewModifier`** is a protocol that can be called on a particular [view](https://www.codecademy.com/resources/docs/swiftui/views).
+Modifier methods adhere to the protocol and return a new, altered `View` that will replace the originally created `View`.

 ## Syntax